-All RMCs of the Bank Group, RECs and specialized regional/continental institutions for infrastructure development are eligible for the NEPAD-IPPF Special Fund resources.
+All Regional Member Countries of the Bank Group, RECs, Power Pools, River Basin Organizations, corridor authorities and other intra-African infrastructure-related institutions and specialized regional/continental institutions for infrastructure development are eligible for the NEPAD-IPPF Special Fund resources.
 The proposed activity must aim to support regional infrastructure development in the focus areas cited above.

 Results and Milestones

-Key achievements include the: (i) Benin-Togo- Ghana Electricity Interconnection Project, (ii) Kenya-Uganda Oil Pipeline Project, (iii) Zambia-Tanzania-Kenya Power Interconnection Project, (iv) East African Submarine Cable (EASSy) Project, (v) OMVG Electricity Project, (vi) ItheziThezi and Kariba North Bank (SAPP) securing financing through a PPP, Ghana-Burkina power interconnection project, etc.
+Key achievements include the: (i) North Core (Nigeria-Niger-Benin-Burkina Faso) 330KV Transmission Project; (ii) Multinational Burundi-Rwanda; (iii) Benin -Togo- Ghana Electricity Interconnection Project, (iv) Kenya-Uganda Oil Pipeline Project, (iv) Zambia-Tanzania-Kenya Power Interconnection Project, (vi) East African Submarine Cable (EASSy) Project, (vii) OMVG Electricity Project, (viii) ItheziThezi and Kariba North Bank (SAPP) securing financing through a PPP, Ghana-Burkina power interconnection project, etc.

 Administration and Governance Structure